ShambhaviMishra07/LinKsy/README.md

 ## Summary

-LinKsy is a production-grade real-time chat application where messages deliver instantly without page refresh.
-Users can register, create public chat rooms or private DMs, share images, and see live typing indicators and read receipts.
-Built on Node.js, React, Socket.io, MongoDB, and Redis — it implements JWT authentication for both REST APIs and WebSocket handshakes, Redis caching for sub-millisecond message loads, and Cloudinary for image storage.
-Deployed with Railway (backend), Upstash (Redis), and Vercel (frontend), LinKsy demonstrates the architecture patterns used in production messaging systems.
+* Developed a production-grade real-time chat application using **React, Node.js, Express, MongoDB, Socket.io, Redis, and Cloudinary**.
+* Implemented **instant messaging** using WebSockets, enabling users to send and receive messages without page refresh.
+* Built features such as **public chat rooms, private direct messaging, image sharing, typing indicators, and read receipts**.
+* Secured the application with **JWT-based authentication** for both REST APIs and WebSocket connections.
+* Integrated **Redis caching** to improve message retrieval speed and enhance overall application performance.
+* Used **Cloudinary** for efficient image upload and storage management.
+* Deployed the application using **Vercel (frontend), Railway (backend), and Upstash Redis**, following a production-style architecture.
+* Designed the system to demonstrate scalable real-time communication patterns used in modern messaging platforms.

 ---